gammalgris/Numbers/README.md

 floating point numbers into one data type.
 Additionally numerical systems with different number bases are supported.

+At the same time this is a math exercise to refresh math skills.

 # Programming Language

 Java is used as programming language (Version 8+).